feniljain/knowledge-base/networking/README.md

 - Delicately-TUICed high-performance proxy built on top of the QUIC protocol: https://github.com/EAimTY/tuic
 - A special compilation of curl that makes it impersonate Chrome & Firefox : https://github.com/lwthiker/curl-impersonate
 - Your favorite operating systems in one place.
 A network-based bootable operating system installer based on iPXE: https://github.com/netbootxyz/netboot.xyz
+- Simulating shitty network connections so you can build better systems: https://github.com/tylertreat/comcast

 ## Reddit, twitter and HN threads: